After starting receiving overload messages when cranking volume up, I opened it up and saw pristine electronic elements performing without glitch.

 I feel that receiver's back panel is the only weak spot of this piece of art.

 Never paying to much attention on speaker cables, I used most common ones, twisting their connector end with hand, without soldering them.
-Inevitably, they lose their grip in time, and cause overload when system draws maximum output power.
+Inevitably, they lose their grip in time

 In my case, that is 5x100w.